neo-ngd/NEO-Tutorial/neo_docs_Consensus/Consensus_en.md

 ## What we expected that you will learn

-After reading this tutorial it is expected that you will learn:
+After reading this material, it is expected that you will learn:

-- Distinguish Proof-of-Work and consensus based on coordination;
+- Distinguish Proof-of-Work and other Consensus mechanisms based on coordination;
 - Learn more about cryptography and multi-sig accounts;
 - Learn about Byzantine Fault Tolerant systems;
 - Comprehend the design of a fully distributed network, in which Consensus operates using digital signatures;
 - Understand the beauty of **one block finality**.

 ## The roots of proof-of-works